 Principles and Standards for Legal Research Competency, approved by the AALL Executive Board July 11, 2013

-Promoting the AALL Principles and Standards for Legal Research Competency Task Force Charges and Reports to the AALL Executive Board:
+Promoting the AALL Principles and Standards for Legal Research Competency Task Force (inactive) Charges and Reports to the AALL Executive Board:

 July, 2013 Promoting the AALL Legal Research Principles, Competencies and Standards for Law Student Information Literacy Task Force Report